llaske/sugarizer/docs/tutorial/VueJS/step5.md

 * *"{user} played!"*: when the user played a pawn
 * *"Add pawn"*: the helper message on the toolbar button

 With the webL10n library, all strings have to be defined in a specific file where all translations for each string should be set.
 We call this file `locale.ini`.
-So using your text editor, let's create a `locale.ini` file at the root of the Pawn activity.
-Here what it looks likes:
+It is already present in the root of your activity, open it and add the following content:
 ```ini
 [*]
 Hello=Hello {{name}}!